jcalpickard/jcalpickard.github.io/phd.md

 [^4]: 'Sociotechnical flânerie' combines literary and ethnographic traditions of urban observation.
 A street-level perspective allows researchers to move beyond technocratic or managerial accounts of urban systems, focusing instead on how infrastructures are experienced, negotiated, and contested in everyday life.

-[^5]: An interdisciplinary research unit active from 2006–21, which combined expertise in international development and science and technology studies to explore different "pathways" to sustainability.
+[^5]: An interdisciplinary research unit active from 2006–21, which combined expertise in international development and science and technology studies.
+The STEPS Centre's "pathways" approach linked theory, research methods, and practice to highlight and open up the politics of sustainability.